 You should learn the techniques to ride a road bike.
 If you know how to pedal, climb and brake properly, you will be able to have a smooth riding experience.

 You will find various types of bikes on the market.
 Some bikes are meant for use in particular road conditions.
 Bike beach cruisers, for example, will let you ride comfortably on any road, even on the beach.
+Another type of bikes are hybrid bikes.
 Here are some tips for riding a road bike correctly.

 Correct Body Position

 You must be in the correct body position while riding.
 Otherwise, you might experience pain in many parts of your body and feel uncomfortable.
 Here are some tips for you.

 The saddle height is the distance from the top of the seat to the pedal at the bottom position.
 Your leg should not be fully stretched out when the pedal is in the bottom position.
 You should form an angle of 25 degrees.
 As a rule of thumb, you should set the saddle height at 109% of the distance between your crotch and ground when you are standing on bare feet.

 Reach is the distance between the shoulders and top brake levers.
 You should sit an angle of 45 degrees to the cycle’s top tube.
 You can adjust the reach by changing the handlebar stem’s length.

 If you pull up on the pedal, it will not increase the maximal power output.
 It also exerts a lot of pressure on the hamstrings.
 So, the best pedaling technique will be to apply a downward stroke.
 You should start your stroke at 12 o’clock and finish at 6 o’clock.